Knowledge Management (KM) - Collecting, Leveraging, and Distributing both Explicit and Tacit Knowledge Throughout Your Organization

 On a practical level:

-knowledge-driven economy dominated by knowledge-based enterprises and information-intensive industries
+Shift to the new knowledge-driven economy dominated by knowledge-based enterprises and information-intensive industries

 Rapid advances in information technology.

-On a theoretical level, increased emphasis on knowledge in the
+On a theoretical level, increased emphasis on knowledge in the strategic management literature, in particular:

-resource-based view of the company
+Popularity of the new resource-based view of the company

 Postmodern perspectives on organizations